Glossary of Pressure Relief Valve Terms

 A spring loaded pressure relief valve actuated by the static pressure upstream of the valve.
 The valve normally opens in proportion to the pressure increase over the opening pressure.
 Used primarily with incompressible fluids.

 The inlet pressure and temperature on a pressure relief device at a specific overpressure.

-The valve set pressure plus overpressure.
+Relieving pressure is the valve set pressure plus overpressure.

 Required Discharge Area

 A nominal, or computed, area of a pressure relief valve used in recognised flow formula to determine the size of the valve.
 It will be less than the actual discharge area.

 Rupture Disk Device